Calculating a reachable range

 Setting the cost model and vehicle

-Refer to the Route planning guide to learn about the cost model, such as route type and avoids, as well as available vehicle options.
+Refer to the Route planning guide to learn more about configuring the cost model, including route type, avoid options, and vehicle settings.

 Calculation failures

-A RoutingFailure is returned if any failure occurred during the range calculation.
+A RoutingFailure is returned if any failure occurs during the range calculation.
 For more information, refer to the Route planning failures documentation.

 Next steps